AntonioSimonetti/BattleshipTOP/README.md

 **Benefits**

-The main benefit of working on this project was that introduced me into TDD and into Jest.
+The main benefit of working on this project was that it introduced me to TDD and Jest.

 **Features**

-The game allows users to play a battleship game, placing five ships vertically or horizontally and to attack the enemy grid.
+The game allows users to play a game of battleship by placing five ships vertically or horizontally and attacking the enemy grid.

 The following technologies were used to build this app: